-The gold sash over his right shoulder represents his priesthood.
-Jesus' priesthood is of the ancient and mysterious order of Melchizedek rather than the much later Temple priesthood. (cf. The Roman Canon: "the offering of your high priest Melchizedek").
+The gold sash over Jesus' right shoulder represents his priesthood.
+Jesus' priesthood is of the ancient and mysterious order of Melchizedek rather than the much later Temple priesthood. (cf. the Roman Canon: "the offering of your high priest Melchizedek").
 The priesthood of Melchizedek was both priestly and kingly at the same time.
 Thus, taken with the scroll of the prophets, Christ is represented in this icon as Priest, Prophet and King.

-Around his head is the nimbus (or halo) which signifies Jesus' divinity.
+Around Christ's head is the nimbus (or halo) which signifies Jesus' divinity.

 In the theology of the Eastern Orthodox Church, an icon is a 'window into heaven' through which Christ and the Saints in heaven can be seen and communicated with.
 The gold background of the icon indicates that what is depicted is in heaven.
-The halo is a symbol of the Uncreated Light (Greek: 'Άκτιστον Φῶς; cf. the words of the Creed.
-"Light from Light, true God from true God") - this is the grace of God shining forth through the icon.
+The halo is a symbol of the Uncreated Light (Greek: 'Aktlotov $\Phi\tilde{\omega}\varsigma$; cf. the words of the Creed: "Light from Light, true God from true God") - this is the grace of God shining forth through the icon.